aojeda/headModel/doc/coregistration.md

 * Rotation: rotate around the `x`, `y`, or `z`-axis pressing the `+`/`-` buttons.
 * Center: center all the sensors towards the coordinate origin.
 * Autoscale: scales all the sensors by a constant so that the resulting montage is in the same units than the template.
 * Project onto (the head): projects the sensors to the nearest point in the template's head.
 The nearest points are found by calculating the orthogonal projection of the sensors down to planes that are locally tangent to the template's head.
-This option is especially useful for providing the last touch to the coregistration process so that we make sure that all the sensors are making good contact with the layer of skin.
+This option is especially useful for providing the last touch to the co-registration process so that we make sure that all the sensors are making good contact with the layer of skin.

-Use the `Start over` button to discard all the steps done previously and start the manual coregistration process again.
+Use the `Start over` button to discard all the steps done previously and start the manual co-registration process again.
 Once we are done, the coregistered montage should look approximately as follows

 ![coregister_2](https://github.com/aojeda/headModel/blob/master/doc/assets/coregister_2.png)